 Synthetic oil vs. standard oil in older vehicles

 False information about synthetic oil vs standard oil in older cars still populates some auto shops as well as the World Wide Web.
-Some people still wrongly assume that synthetic oil can be “too unsafe” and also result in leaking seals.
+Some people still wrongly assume that synthetic oil can be “too unsafe” and can also result in leaking seals.

 Like lots of prominent misconceptions, the idea that synthetics trigger oil leaks is based on reality.